hsemple/GISProgramming/_pages/openlayers.md

-###Build a Basic Open Layers Web Mapping Application
+### Building a Simple Open Layers Web Mapping Application

 1. First, take a look at this [site](https://medium.com/attentive-ai/working-with-openlayers-4-part-1-creating-the-first-application-9ab27bbd7a62) to see how a basic web mapping application is built using Open Layers.